 The District operates three fire stations to provide the emergency services: Fire Station 40 is located within the downtown area of the City of Half Moon Bay, Fire Station 41 is located within the unincorporated area of El Granada and Fire Station 44 is located within the Moss Beach Area of the District.

-The District has ten volunteer firefighter positions along with twenty paid positions that includes:
+The District has twelve volunteer firefighter positions along with twenty paid positions that includes:

 - 1 Fire Chief